Greek Potato Salad Recipe (Warm or Cold)

 Pro Tips for Greek Potato Salad

-• Flavor Layering: Use fresh herbs like parsley to add a vibrant, aromatic layer of flavor that complements the tangy dressing.
+• Flavor Layering: Use fresh herbs like parsley and oregano to enhance the Mediterranean flavor profile.

-• Restaurant-Quality Finishing Touches: A small drizzle of high-quality olive oil before serving enhances the richness and adds shine.
+• Restaurant-Quality Finishing Touches: Add a drizzle of high-quality olive oil just before serving for a rich finish.

 Troubleshooting Common Issues